heiner/dylaniki/Beyond_the_Horizon.md

  - Songs
 ---

-Words: Bob Dylan, music: taken from Jim Kennedy’s “Red Sails in the Sunset”, covered by Nat King Cole, Fats Domino, and others
+Words: Bob Dylan, music: taken from Jim Kennedy's “Red Sails in the Sunset”, covered by Nat King Cole, Fats Domino, and others
 Released on [Modern Times](Modern Times) (2006)
 Tabbed by Eyolf Østrem